View restores in ADBM

 Select a restore operation

-The next page shows the general restore information.
+The next page displays the following information:

-Fields of the Overview section
+Fields of the table

 Field Description